vikoiv/z3c/README.md

 All actions performed by the script are thouroughly commented.

-Blockchain explorer patches for zcashd by @str4d.
+Blockchain explorer patches for zcashd by @zcash-hackworks.
 Modified version from @radix42 scripts.